Caterham School: Maggs Library

-Caterham's library is housed in its Memorial Hall, built in 1925 to commemorate the Old Caterhamians killed in the First World War.
+Caterham's main library is housed in its Memorial Hall at the centre of the campus, built in 1925 to commemorate the Old Caterhamians killed in the First World War.
 It was designed by the architect Walter Monckton Keesey OBE OC and opened in July 1925 by the Chair of Caterham, William Hulme Lever, 2nd Viscount Leverhulme DL.

 During the mid-20th century, the Memorial Hall served as Caterham's concert hall.
 Notably, the pianist Peter Katin performed there in 1985 and 1987.
+For most of the 20th century, the building also housed the Caterham School Archive before its move to updated premises within the Pye Centre.

 Albert P. Maggs OC of the London antiquarian booksellers Maggs Bros later contributed to the building's conversion into the Maggs Library.
+The Maggs Library has one large, long reading room housing non-fiction and another reading room and a gallery space housing fiction.